Kaya confederacy: Languages

 Linguists, including Vovin and Janhunen, suggest that Japonic languages were spoken in large parts of the southern Korean Peninsula.
 According to Vovin, these "Peninsular Japonic languages" were replaced by Koreanic-speakers (possibly belonging to the Han-branch).

-The later Kaya language likely belonged to the Koreanic Han languages.
+The later Gaya language likely belonged to the Koreanic Han languages.

-The genetic diversity in the Kaya Kingdom region is linked to Jomon-related ancestry.
+The genetic diversity in the Kaya kingdom region is linked to Jomon-related ancestry.

 History

 According to a legend written in the Samguk yusa in the 13th century, six eggs descended from heaven in the year AD 42 with a message that they would be kings.
 Six boys were born and matured within 12 days.
-One of them, named Suro, became the king of Geumgwan Kaya, and the other five founded the remaining five Gayas: Daegaya, Seongsan Kaya, Ara Gaya, Goryeong Kaya, and Sogaya.
+One of them, named Suro, became the king of Geumgwan Gaya, and the other five founded the remaining five Gayas: Daegaya, Seongsan Gaya, Ara Gaya, Goryeong Gaya, and Sogaya.

 The Kaya polities evolved out of the chiefly political structures of the twelve tribes of the ancient Byeonhan confederacy, one of the Samhan confederacies.
 The loosely organized chiefdoms resolved into six Kaya groups, centered on Geumgwan Kaya.
 Based on archaeological sources and the limited written records, scholars have identified the late 3rd century as a period of transition from Byeonhan to Kaya, noting increasing military activity and changing funerary customs.
 This transition was also associated with the replacement of the previous elite in some principalities (including Daegaya) by elements from the Buyeo kingdom, which brought a more militaristic ideology and style of rule.

 After the Eight Port Kingdoms War (浦上八國 亂) (c.
 209 – c.
 212) between Silla and Kaya, Kaya was influenced by Silla's southeast peninsular hegemony, but diplomatically utilized the influence of Paekche and Japan to maintain independence.
 The Kaya confederacy disintegrated under pressure from Goguryeo between 391 and 412, although the last Kaya polities remained independent until they were conquered by Silla in 562, as punishment for assisting Paekche in a war against Silla.

 In 529, Silla destroyed Takgitan Gaya (啄己呑國) under the pretext of its alliance with Daegaya and took half of Taksun Gaya's (卓淳國) territory.
 This led Daegaya to distrust the Kaya and begin uniting around the Ara Gaya, which was maintaining a strong power.
 In order to escape interference between Paekche and Silla in Kaya, the Ara Gaya invited Silla, Paekche, and Japan to hold the Anra Conference (安羅會議).
 Although they wanted to pressure Silla through the meeting to rebuild the Takgitan Kaya (啄己呑國) and raise the international status of Anra, Paekche preferred strong diplomacy and Silla was not interested in it.
-Although Japan was pro-Anra Kaya, it was unable to help due to internal problems.
+Although Japan was pro-Anra Gaya, it was unable to help due to internal problems.

 In 541 and 544, Paekche led the Sabi Conferences (泗沘會議), which were participated in by seven countries including Ara.
 However, Ara still did not fully trust in Paekche.
 As a result of the conference, Kaya attacked Goguryeo alongside the Silla-Paekche alliance and acquired Seoul.
 In this attack, Paekche was betrayed by Silla and Kaya was also absorbed by Silla.